Art in Sonoma County

 Corricks Art Trails Gallery/ My Daughter the Framer

-*** Artist reception June 6, from 5 to 7 p.m.
+*** Opening reception Friday, September 5, from 5 to 7 p.m.

 637 Fourth Street, Santa Rosa